YouTube Auto-Dubbing: Now Available to All Creators

 With Metricool, you can:

-• Track performance across all languages and videos: see which dubbed or auto-dubbed content drives the most views, watch time, and engagement.
+• Track performance across all your videos, so you can see which dubbed or auto‑dubbed content drives the most views, watch time, and engagement.

 • Plan your video calendar: schedule uploads for different regions and languages to maximize global reach.